victorlaiyeeteng/tp/docs/UserGuide.md

 Successful Output:

-`[NAME, PHONE_NUMBER, EMAIL, ADDRESS] removed from friends list.`
+`Deleted Friend: NAME, PHONE_NUMBER, EMAIL, ADDRESS`

 Unsuccessful Output:

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Empty name: `Invalid Removing of Friend: A name must be entered.
-Syntax: delete-friend INDEX`
+- Empty index or index is not a integer: `Invalid command format!

-- Argument provided is not a STRING: `Invalid Removing of Friend: Name should be a STRING.
-Syntax: delete-friend INDEX`
+  delete-friend: Deletes the friend identified by the index number used in the displayed friend list.

-- Not a valid friend: `Invalid Removing of Friend: No such friend in friends list.`
+  Parameters: INDEX (must be a positive integer)

-- Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: delete-friend INDEX`
+  Example: delete-friend 1`

 ### Finding a friend : `find-friend`